agronauts/noughts-and-crosses/README.md

 ## Install & Run

 1. Download the zip file or pull from this repository
-2. Open a Powershell console with administrative rights (Right click, Run as administrator)
+2. Open Powershell IDE (Comes with Windows OS) with administrative rights (Right click, Run as administrator)
-3. Navigate to the directory where the files reside.
-One way is to use the commands:
-  - cd C:\
-  - cd Path\To\Files\
+3. Open the noughts-and-crosses.ps1 file
 4. Run the command: Set-ExecutionPolicy Unrestricted
 5. Type "Y" for the prompt (Please don't be scared by the stern warning thrown.
 Because this script doesn't have a certificate, you need to change the execution policy otherwise Powershell will be mean and won't run the script.
 I assure you there isn't an ounce of maliciousness in this script.)
-6. Run the command: .\noughts-and-crosses.ps1
+6. Run the noughts-and-crosses.ps1 file: Press F5

 ## How to play